 There are many attributes of God that confirm His presence in our hearts.
 We are most familiar with the literal attributes of God but He has also numeric attributes.
 His literal attribute, “Waheed” means One (1) and its abjad or gematrical (ancient numerical system used by the Arabs) value is 19.
 Hence, 19 is another numeric attribute of God.
 In addition, the “19” is the common multiplier throughout the Quran’s mathematical system being one of the great miracles as found in (74:30-35):

-[Quran 74:31] And we made the angels to be guardians of Hell, and we did not make their number except: (1) to warn the disbelievers, (2) to make certain for those who were given the scripture, (3) to strengthen the faith of those who believe, and (4) to eliminate any doubt from those who were given the scripture and the believers.
-Those who have disease in their hearts as well as the disbelievers would say, “What did God mean by this allegory?”
-Thus, God misguides whomever he wills and He guides whomever He wills.
-None knows your Lord’s soldiers except He.
-And it is but a reminder for the humans.
+[74:31] And we have not made guardians of the Fire except angels, and we have not made their number except a warning for those who disbelieved, that it may ascertain those who have been given the scripture (Jews and Christians) and may increase faith of those who have believed (Muslims), and may not doubt those who have been given the scripture (Jews and Christians) and the believers (Muslims).
+And that may say those in their hearts there is a disease (hypocrites) and the disbelievers, “What has God meant by this allegory?”
+Thus, God misguides whomever He wills and He guides whomever He wills.
+And none knows your Lord’s soldiers except He.
+And it is not except a reminder for the human race.

 The Quran is full of mathematical proofs from simple to complex but here are the very simple ones cited as examples being 19 as the common denominator: